- Acupuncture is a type of East Asian medicine that can relieve some types of pain.

-More people are becoming familiar with acupuncture.
-Although it used to be a treatment that was practiced only in Eastern Asia, it’s become an available treatment in the United States for conditions such as: back pain, headaches, stomach problems, and more.
+Acupuncture used to be a treatment that was only practiced in Eastern Asia, but over the years, it has become available in the United States and many other countries.
+Acupuncture is used to treat conditions such as back pain, headaches, stomach problems, and more.

 What is acupuncture?